byllyfish/precis_i18n/README.md

 Reason | Explanation
 -------|-------------
 DISALLOWED/arabic_indic | Arabic-Indic digits cannot be mixed with Extended Arabic-Indic Digits.
-(Context) DISALLOWED/bidi_rule | Right-to-left characters violate the "Bidi" rule.
+(Context) DISALLOWED/bidi_rule | Right-to-left string cannot contain left-to-right characters due to the "Bidi" rule.
 (Context) DISALLOWED/controls | Control character is not allowed.
 DISALLOWED/empty | After applying the profile, the result cannot be empty.
 DISALLOWED/exceptions | Exception character is not allowed.